JoshLocke/FS-Laws/FOIA.md

 &nbsp;&nbsp;&nbsp; (a) Information designated by law as publicly available or declassified is always eligible for request.

-&nbsp;&nbsp;&nbsp; (b) The following information is not subjec to this act and may not be requested:
+&nbsp;&nbsp;&nbsp; (b) The following information is not subject to this act and may not be requested:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Lawfully classified information;